sato3238/pot-sdk-doc/Set_Package_name_Windows10.md

 You can see `argoslabs/myplugin/asciiart` folder structure at Project pane.

-> Instead of changing folder name, why use `refactor > rename` functionality is that all reference including comments are automatically changed.
+> Instead of changing the folder name manually, you CAN use `refactor > rename` functionality to change all referenced including comments automatically.

 Whenever you build a new plugin you can start with this template.